IHE/ITI.PDQm/input/pagecontent/volume-1.md

 See [ITI TF-2: Appendix M.4](https://profiles.ihe.net/ITI/TF/Volume2/ch-M.html#M.4) for a mapping of query fields for PDQ, PDQv3, and PDQm transactions.
 TODO:  Verify this is still accurate.

 Note 2: The Patient Demographics Consumer shall implement at least one of the Mobile Patient Demographics Query [ITI-78] or Patient Demographics Match [ITI-119] transactions.

-Note 3: The Patient Demographics Supplier shall implement at least one of the Mobile Patient Demographics Query [ITI-78] or Patient Demographics Match [ITI-119] transactions.

 ### 1:38.1.1 Actor Descriptions and Actor Profile Requirements